Residents who wish to burn an open fire in the county between March 1 and October 31 must obtain a free fire permit from a fire guardian.

 As per Leduc County's Fire Services bylaw, open fires are not permitted in hamlets (Buford, Kavanagh, Looma, Rolly View, Sunnybrook and New Sarepta), localities (Glen Park, Michigan Center, St. Francis and Telfordville) or subdivisions.

-A permit is not required when a fire is being used for the purpose of cooking or warmth, or when the fire is contained in a burn barrel covered with wire mesh and with a fire guard cleared around the barrel.
+A permit is not required when a fire is being used for the purpose of cooking or warmth in approved fire pits, or when the fire is contained in a burn barrel covered with wire mesh and with a fire guard cleared around the barrel.

 Permit holders are required to abide by all fire bans and restrictions issued for Leduc County.